Ezekiel 28 – Against Satan, King of Tyre

 i.
 “Perhaps there is an allusion to Jezebel, daughter of Ethbaal, king of Sidon, and wife to Ahab, king of Israel, who was the greatest curse to Israel, and the universal restorer of idolatry in the land, see 1 Kings 16:31.
 Sidon being destroyed, there would come no encourager of idolatry from that quarter.”
 (Clarke)

 b.
 Then they shall know that I am the Lord GOD: God’s display of judgment against the nations would display to Israel (and the world) His holy and righteous nature.
-They would know Yahweh (GOD) and as Adonai (Master, Lord).
+They would know Him as Yahweh (GOD) and as Adonai (Master, Lord).

 3. (25-26) The promise to restore Israel.